illinois-ceesd/summer-reu-2021/0-physics.md

 How good are each of these physical assumptions?
 They're a pretty good set for scramjet engines:

 - Supersonic flow requires that the external speed is quite high, probably above Mach 2.
 This is a baseline assumption of operation for the scramjet so it's a valid assumption.
+(In supersonic flows, the Mach number is more relevant than conventional quantities such as the Reynolds number.)
 - Compressibility is a good assumption for flows above Mach 0.3 and shock waves can form for local velocities greater than Mach 1.  [[MAE 5420 Notes](http://mae-nas.eng.usu.edu/MAE_5420_Web/section5/section.5.5.pdf)]
 - Inviscid flow is a reasonable assumption for the parabolized Navier-Stokes equations:  “the viscous terms in the marching direction (which we loosely refer to as streamwise) are negligible.”  [[Schiff & Steger, “Numerical Simulation of Steady Supersonic Viscous Flow”, NASA Technical Paper 1749](https://ntrs.nasa.gov/api/citations/19810013488/downloads/19810013488.pdf)]  (Do not confuse this with _artificial viscosity_, used to stabilize shock waves in simulation and discussed in “Shock Waves.”)